Alexander Cochrane: In the Caribbean

 In 1805 Cochrane was made commander of the Leeward Islands Station.
 He conducted operations against the French and Spanish on 6 February 1806 at the Battle of San Domingo during the Napoleonic Wars.
 A cannonball blew his hat off his head while he was on the deck of his flagship, HMS Northumberland.
 He was appointed Knight Commander of the Order of the Bath on 29 March 1806 in recognition of his service.
 Other rewards included thanks from both Houses of Parliament, freedom of the city of London, and a sword valued at 100 guineas.

 In Barbados, Cochrane met with General Francisco de Miranda, who had been defeated by Spanish naval forces in an attempt to liberate Venezuela.
 As Spain was then at war with Britain, Cochrane and the governor of Trinidad agreed to provide some support for an unsuccessful second attempt to invade Venezuela.

 Following the concern in Britain that neutral Denmark was entering an alliance with Napoleon, Cochrane, now a rear admiral, in 1807 sailed in HMS Belleisle (74 guns) as commander of the squadron of ships that were sent to occupy the Danish West Indies.
 In 1809 he commanded naval forces in the conquest of Martinique.
 On 25 October 1809 he was promoted to the rank of Vice Admiral.
 He held the position of Governor of Guadeloupe from 6 February 1810 to 26 June 1813.
+Cochrane also owned the "Good Hope" slave plantation in Trinidad.

 "No individual had greater responsibility for the decision to recruit and arm American slaves than did Alexander Cochrane."
 Cochrane formed two Corps of Colonial Marines, made up primarily of escaped slaves.
 The first corps was based on the island of Marie-Galante and operated from 1808 to 1810.
 The larger second corps (the first had been disbanded), formed in 1814, was disbanded in 1815, at the conclusion of the War of 1812.